Infineon/mtb-example-fx2g3-flash-loader/README.md

    4. Confirm if the programming is successful in the log window of the application.

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that the following title is displayed on the UART terminal.

    **Figure 1.
 Terminal output on program startup**